How to tell us that you are worried about a child, and information about Brighton and Hove's Safeguarding Children Partnership.

-What to do if you are worried about a child.
+What to do if you're worried about a child

-Go to our Front Door for Families section to tell us if you are concerned about a child or a young person, or to get some advice and support.
+Go to our Front Door for Families pages to get some advice and support.

 Front Door for Families

 Front Door for Families is made up of professionals with different areas of expertise who work together to assess, decide and coordinate how best to support children, young people and their families where there are concerns.

 We created Front Door for Families to bring together:

 - Early Help Hub

 For more information, you can read our threshold document.